 - Temporary Assistance for Needy Families (TANF)

-I Don’t Receive Welfare – Do I Qualify for Financial Help with Bills?
+I Don’t Receive Welfare – Do I Qualify for Help with Money for Bills?

 The way it is decided whether or not you receive help with bills is the Federal Poverty Guidelines.
 This guide determines who can get help by calculating your gross family income by the number of people in your family.
 Today’s economy, many people are living at, or below the federal poverty level.
 These are the people who are eligible for financial assistance.